makrai/notes/harmelen08-handbook-kr.md

 Frank van Harmelen, Vladimir Lifschitz, and Bruce Porter 2008

+* the book is divided into three sections:
+  1. general methods for representing knowledge in AI
+  2. core domains of knowledge, including time, space, causation and action
+  3. applications: question answering, the Semantic Web, planning, robotics and multi-agent systems

 # Preface

 Fifty years later ...
 Advances have been made on three fronts